Der kleine Vampir – Neue Abenteuer: Episodes

-Anton is ill and his mother calls doctor Stöbermann.
-Stöbermann reveals to be a vampire hunter.
+Anton is ill and his mother calls doctor Stöbermann, who is revealed to be a vampire hunter.
 Farmer Hering now uses Rüdigers cloak as a scarecrow.
 Anna, who had to escape for Geiermeier before, travels to Ottenbüttel by foot.
 She sees the cloak in a grassland and thinks her brother is dead.
 At this time, Stöbermann passes with his Dalmatian Brutus.
 He is in search for vampires and finds a crying Anna.
-She tells Stöberman she is trying to find her friend Anton.
+She tells Stöberman that she tries to find her friend Anton.
 Stöberman takes Anna to the farm.
 Not much later, Stöbermann, Anna and Anton see how Rüdiger must climb into a tree for Brutus.
-Anna en Anton convince Stöbermann Brutus did not attack Rüdiger as he would be a vampire, but as the dog was scared for some other reason.
+Anna and Anton convince Stöbermann that Brutus did not attack Rüdiger as he would be a vampire, but the dog was scared for some other reason.